 While reverse engineering has numerous legitimate applications, it can also be misused for malicious purposes.
 One example is when individuals employ reverse engineering techniques to violate intellectual property (IP) and copyright laws.
 Reverse engineering can enable unauthorized access to proprietary software or the replication of patented technology, leading to significant financial losses for innovators and copyright holders.

 Another concerning misuse of reverse engineering is when threat actors employ it to discover the inner workings of software systems and access back-end systems without proper authorization.
-By reverse engineering a software application, a threat actor can identify vulnerabilities that could grant unauthorized access or manipulate sensitive data.
-This highlights the importance of responsible and lawful application of reverse engineering techniques to safeguard against potential misuse.
+By reverse engineering a software application, a threat actor can identify how a client application access server data and use that information to access server data themselves.

 Frequency of Reverse Engineering

 Reverse engineering occurs more frequently than we might realize.
-Last October, over a four-week period, we found that approximately 55% of the applications monitored were run at least once in an environment that facilitates reverse engineering.
-In some instances, modified code was used alongside reverse engineering techniques, further underscoring the need for robust security measures.
+Over a four week period in February of 2022, for example, we found that 57% of the applications we monitored were run at least once in an environment that facilitates reverse engineering.
+In many of those instances, modified code was used alongside reverse engineering techniques, further underscoring the need for robust security measures.

 Application Hardening and Reverse Engineering